syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 Gets the pattern appointment for the specified occurrence.

 ### Example: You can find a pattern appointment for the specified occurrence.
-To get pattern appointment by using the following event and pass parameter as `Scheduler` and Specified `Appointment`.
+To get pattern appointment by using the following event and passing parameter as `Scheduler` and Specified `Appointment`.
 {% tabs %}
 {% highlight c# %}
 Schedule.AppointmentTapped += Schedule_AppointmentTapped;